What grades are offered by Maine Virtual Academy?

 Can my child work at his or her own pace?

-The middle school program is self-paced and flexible within the parameters specified by state law.
-The high school program is a combination of self-paced work and scheduled lessons and activities.
+The middle and high school programs are a combination of self-paced work and scheduled lessons and activities.

 How much time do students spend on the computer?

-We expect that students will spend no more than 20 to 25 percent of their time on the computer in the early grades.
+We expect that students will spend about 50 to 70 percent of their school day online in grades 6–8, and 80+ percent in grades 9–12.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
-Computers do not, however, replace a solid education; they help facilitate one.
-That's why we use a unique multimedia approach that also includes a great deal of old-fashioned books, workbooks, and instructional materials.
-At the high-school level, students will spend nearly their entire school day online.
+They do not, however, replace a solid education.
+Rather, they help facilitate one.
+That's why we use a unique multimedia approach that also includes traditional books, workbooks, and instructional materials*.

 Do you provide curriculum for special needs children?